 Without headphones, you would have to listen very closely while using a metal detector.
 A speaker just cannot deliver the same subtle quality.
 When you are using headphones, it is far easier to tell one tone from the other.

 Some searchers rely on an ordinary garden tool, which is not always justified in terms of convenience and durability.
 In any case, you will have to extract the metal detector finds, and digging tools, such as, shovels, knives, lesche diggers, etc. will help with this.
 Convenience in use was shown by tools that can be attached to belts.

 4. Sand Scoops

-We would advise you to think a lot about durability when choosing an item of this type.
+We would advise you to think a lot about durability when choosing an item a new metal detector.
 Some people might disagree, saying that they plan to be very careful with their metal detectors.
 Unfortunately, real life is not always cooperative with these plans.

 Metal detecting offers so much potential for excitement and gains that people are willing to pay substantial amounts of money for that pleasure.
-Thankfully, it isn’t necessary to go out and buy the biggest, fanciest model on earth.
+Thankfully, it isn’t necessary to go out and buy one of the best metal detectors on earth.

 As a beginner metal detectorist, you can get good results from a cheap metal detector, or you might even start with a children’s detector.
 Your friends might laugh, but you will have saved quite a bit of cash, and so you can laugh, too…all the way to the bank.